26 Nov 20 Things you need to know before traveling to Malawi – Malawi Facts

-After being on a road trip in Malawi I put together a list of things you need to know before travelling around Malawi.
-This amazing country in Southern Africa is a combination of Lake, Wildlife, Landscape and Culture and what I found is that it’s one of the most amazing travel destinations off the beaten tracks.
-Here you can find everything that is important to know in advance before travelling to Malawi:
+After being on a road trip in Malawi I put together a list of things you need to know before traveling around Malawi.
+This amazing country in Southern Africa is a combination of Lake, Wildlife, Landscape, and Culture and what I found is that it’s one of the most amazing travel destinations off the beaten tracks.
+Here you can find everything that is important to know in advance before traveling to Malawi:

 I traveled Mozambique, Kenya, Namibia, Zimbabwe, Zambia and South Africa.
 The people are super friendly everywhere.
 Malawi is called “The Warm Heart of Africa”.
 That´s what made my trip in Malawi even more memorable.
-The people are super friendly, easy to approach, hospitable and welcoming.
-I can just encourage you to mingle with the locals and make friends with the them to get to know their culture and traditions.
+The people are super easy to approach, hospitable and extremly welcoming.
+I can just encourage you to mingle with the locals and make friends with them to get to know their culture and traditions.
 Besides that, you might experience that they introduce themselves with funny names.
 We ran into Chicken Pizza, Happy Coconut, Planet, Eminem and Sweet Pineapple – just to mention a few.

 2. How to get to Malawi

 Traveling in Malawi by public transport works pretty well.
 There are busses (Axa Bus, mini busses) going almost everywhere.
 The only thing you need is time.
 To get an idea – it is about $10 to get from Lilongwe to Nkhata Bay (distance: 366 km) and it takes you approximately 7 hours (excluding waiting time).
 Besides that, many lodges or hostels have groups on Whats App and that´s where they share information about rides.